Eleanor Mosley: Life and career

-The Clockmakers' Company recorded Mosley's marriage in 1747 (although she may have actually married in 1744), when she was in her forties.
+The Clockmakers' Company recorded Mosley's marriage in 1747 (although she may have actually married in 1744) when she was in her forties.
 Mosley's marriage happened rather late in life, however it was not unheard of in this time period.
 Although the property on Gracechurch Street remained in her maiden name, after 1744 she no longer lived there.
 The name of Mosley's husband was not recorded in the Clockmakers' Company registers and it is unknown whether she continued in business in another location, took on any more apprentices, or even remained in London.
 It would not have been unusual for Mosley to have remained in business of some sort after her marriage, as most women in eighteenth-century London continued to work after getting married.
-In 1749, Eleanor's sister Dorothy starting renting the shop from Eleanor.
+In 1749, Eleanor's sister Dorothy started renting the shop from Eleanor.
 The last official mention of Eleanor Mosley was in 1752 when Dorothy took possession of the property.
 It is not known if Dorothy Mosley bought the property or if she inherited it due to Eleanor's death.

 In a time when most unmarried women worked as domestic servants, Mosley was both a trained craftswoman as well as a businesswoman who successfully ran her own shop for at least fifteen years in a well-to-do area of London.
 Additionally, she was a member of a livery company in her own right - most women acquired membership through their husbands.
 Mosley commanded high apprenticeship premiums and never had less than two apprentices at any one time.
 After marrying in her forties, she passed her business on to her sister.